brunoRyckaert/assess-rest-api/readme.md

 docker run --rm --name ara -v <absolute path to data.json's parent dir>:/var/test_input yopeeters/assess-rest-api
 ```

+Make sure to use the latest version of the Docker image - see [Dockerhub](https://hub.docker.com/r/yopeeters/assess-rest-api/tags/).

 ### Python (not recommended and not tested)

 ```